➥ Loading Saint Helena Island Info

 History

-Blue Hill is one of the original five districts, created soon after the Crown took over St Helena from The East India Company in 1834.
+Blue Hill is one of the original five districts, created soon after The Crown took over St Helena from The East India Company in 1834.

 Blue Hill has never been an important place.
 Almost none of the island’s recorded history happened there - with only two exceptions: